armytag/langs/speedlang25/grammar.md

 ## Nouns

-Nouns have direct and oblique cases.
-In regular (nominative) clauses, the direct case is used for intransitive subject and transitive agent, and the oblique case is used for transitive object.
-In (ergative) subclauses, the direct case is used for the transitive agent, and the oblique case is used for intransitive subject and transitive object.[^5]  In both kinds of clauses, the direct case is used for the "object" of copular sentences, and the oblique case is used in possessive/genitive phrases, adpositional phrases, and most other situations.

 | Definiteness      | Direct | Oblique |
 | :---              | :---   | :---    |
 | Generic           | -      | -xwe    |